 27 COPY SCHEDULE BETWEEN DIFFERENT PROJECTS

 The easiest thing to do is to actually just right-click on the schedule and copy it to the clipboard.
-Then hold down Control key and press Tab and it will cycle back to the other open window.
+Then hold down the Control key and press Tab and it will cycle back to the other open window.
 Now each time Control + Tab it will cycle to the next open window.
 If you go Control + Shift + Tab it will go in reverse and you can cycle between any windows you have open.

 After you get the project window you want to paste the schedule to, you can use the Paste Button or Control + V to paste the schedule.
-Note, the schedule cannot be paste in the perspective view window.
+Note, the schedule cannot be pasted in the perspective view window.

 You can also select all the schedules you want to use in another project and right-click save to a new file.
-This will prompt you for name and location.
-Then, you need go to the Insert tab to bring the schedule back to project and it will list out all of the views that are eligible to be imported from the file.
+This will prompt you for the name and location.
+Then, you need to go to the Insert tab to bring the schedule back to the project and it will list out all of the views that are eligible to be imported from the file.

 28 DIMENSIONING USING ALTERNATIVE UNITS